skijit/notes/sound/musical-acoustics/chapter2.md

     - This gif illustrates the relationship of sine to cosine in a unit circle
         - Cosine is the horizontal axis
         - Sine is the vertical axis
-    - Why sine = cosine offset by 90 degrees
-    - Those 90 degrees being the right angle of a right triangle
+        - sine = cosine offset by 90 degrees (the 90 degrees of the inner right triangle)
+        - the sin x + cos x always is the same.
+It show the tradeoff of horizontal to vertical components as a radius traces through a circle.
 - Radians:
 ![radians](/resources/images/music/Circle_radians.gif)
+    - Radians measure angles
-    - Radians just measure arc length on a circle relative to (i.e. divided by) the radius
+        - the angle is obtained by measuring the the arc length (distance on the circumference) on a circle divided by the radius
-    - So radius (thus circle) size is dialed out of the equation.
-    - You can compare arc lengths of different size circles without getting messed up.
-    - 'Arc length' in this context, really means we're measuring the inner angle
 - Recall also some basic radian to degree conversions:
     - ```- 2 \pi \rightarrow 360^\circ ```
     - ```- \pi \rightarrow 180^\circ ```